 Clinicians changed their clinical decisions based on RRP results 17% of the time.

 There are many limitations in this study.
 They did not include patients with very low acuity.
-There seemed to be an imbalance between control and intervention groups that resulted in patients being more likely to have diagnosed with an indication for antibiotic therapy (sepsis, shock, pneumonia, pharyngitis, otitis media) in the intervention group.
+There seemed to be an imbalance between control and intervention groups that resulted in patients being more likely to have been diagnosed with an indication for antibiotic therapy (sepsis, shock, pneumonia, pharyngitis, otitis media) in the intervention group.
 One-third of patients from each group were lost to follow-up.
-Intervention group patients left prior to RRP results, and control group patients received alternative RRP tests.
+Intervention group patients left before RRP results, and control group patients received alternative RRP tests.
 This study was conducted within a single healthcare system and should be investigated at other institutions.

 Why does it matter?